2001 Queensland 500

 The 2001 VIP Petfoods Queensland 500 was an endurance race for V8 Supercars held at Queensland Raceway near Ipswich in Queensland, Australia on 26 August 2001.
 The programmed race distance was 161 laps (approx 500 km) however the race was stopped due to heavy rain and results were declared as at the completion of 156 laps.

 The event was Round 9 of the 2001 Shell Championship Series and it was the third Queensland 500 V8 Supercar race.

+The race was won by Steven Johnson and Paul Radisich driving a Ford Falcon (AU) for Dick Johnson Racing.